Event

 Viviene Cree is a Professor Emerita of Social Work Studies at the University of Edinburgh.
 Spanning a 40-year career, she has conducted research on a wide range of social work fields, often focusing on history, especially the lives of women and children.
 Her current research is on personal histories of migration, experiences of unmarried mothers in the 1940s and 50s, and the history of railway stations.

-Bob MacKenzie is an editor and writer whose work explores alternative forms of academic practice.
-His work spans the public, private, voluntary and higher education sectors, and he has worked as a researcher for government departments in the UK and internationally, international aid agencies, local authorities, NHS Trusts and GP practices, Social Services and Probation Departments, the civil service and Higher and Further Education Institutions.
-His collaboration with Viv draws on Bob’s personal experiences and reflections, and other people’s life histories.
+Co-author Bob MacKenzie is an editor and writer whose work explores the relationship between writing and conversation in academic practice.
+His work spans the public, private, voluntary and higher education sectors, and he has worked as a facilitator and researcher for government departments in the UK and internationally, international aid agencies, local authorities, NHS Trusts and GP practices, Social Services and Probation Departments, the civil service and Higher and Further Education Institutions.
+His collaboration with Viv draws on Bob’s personal experiences and reflections, and on other people’s life histories.